 If the gift doesn’t suit you, there’s no need to feel guilty about regifting it or donating it to a charity shop.
 This way, someone else can experience the joy of finding it and adding it to their own home.
 Displaying an unwanted gift may send the signal that it was well-received, which could lead to similar gifts in the future.
 If you feel comfortable, consider having an open, respectful conversation with the giver.

 Remember, a gift’s purpose is fulfilled once it’s been accepted with gratitude.
 Letting it go is ok if it no longer aligns with your space or lifestyle.
+Read my 5 simple tips to deal with unwanted gifts without guilt the Marie Kondo way.

 Managing decluttering regret - what if I need it someday?